SJTU-IPADS/ugache/README.md

 > In the screeencast, we will first display the branch information of the code repository, then start the experiment using a one-click script.
 > The script will delete all previours `run-logs` first.
-> After running all experiments, the entire directory is compressed, with its corresponding md5 value printed.
+> After running all experiments, the entire directory is compressed, with its corresponding MD5 value printed.
-> Reviewers can use this value to verify consistency between the provided tar and the one in the screen recording, and run `make plot` in each evaluted figure to plot figures and examine results..
+> Reviewers can use this value to verify consistency between the provided tar and the one in the screen recording, and run `make plot` in each evaluted figure to plot figures and examine results.